niharmeshram32/LinkHome/items/report.md

 ## Summary of Known Errors and Bugs

 **1. Bug 1:**
-- Once the user sign up in the app, the app closes and user has to clear the cache
+- Sometimes the user signs up, the app crashes.
+This can be fixed by clearing the device cache.
-- Post that, the user can run the application again and sign in using the new credentials.
+- Although the app crashes, the user can still login in the application again using the new credentials.

 **2. Bug 2:**
+- If the first item is bookmarked by clicking on the heart icon, then every 6th post after the bookmark post has also a filled heart icon.
-- On the items page, every 6th image has an filled heart icon already but the 6th image is not added to the wishlist page since the user does not add it
+- However only the first item chosen is added to the wishlist page.
-- The particular 6th image is not added to the wishlist by the user

 **3. Bug 3:**
 - On the items page, when the user wants to search something such as city=Canberra then if the user writes anything instead of "city", still the search happens correctly

 **4. Bug 4:**
-- If the user wants to view the app in landscape mode and orientation changes, then it elements on the screen does not resize
+- If the user wants to view the app in landscape mode and orientation changes, then it elements on the screen does not resize.

+**5. Bug 5:**
+- In the payment page, the application does not check whether the user has filled in the fields or not.
+- It still makes the payment ans shows payment is successful.

 ## Testing Summary

 - Number of test cases: 9 test methods for AVLTree, 7 test methods for Parser

-- Code coverage: 25% as per android studio while running the test classes with the option "Run with Coverage"
+- Code coverage:

+    **Parser Test**
+    - For all classes of Tokenizer, it covers the following:
+    - 92% class coverage
+    - 51% method coverage
+    - 72% line coverage

+    **AVLTree Test**
+    - For all classes of Tokenizer, it covers the following:
+    - 100% class coverage
+    - 85% method coverage
+    - 64% line coverage

 - Types of tests created: AVLTree test, Parser test